dliang5299/dliang5299/README.md

 👨🏻‍🎓 Master of Information and Data Science student at the University of California, Berkeley

-🏢 Senior Consultant at Bates White Economic Consulting.
+🏢 Senior Consultant and Data Scientist at Bates White Economic Consulting.
 Constructing data pipelines to wrangle raw data sources, identify secondary data, implement multi-stage data matching algorithms, and prepare damages valuation models & forecasts.

 📈 Passionate about unlocking the mysteries behind data and exploring new methods for learning from data!
 Interests lie in Tecnology, Economics, and Finance.